This store requires javascript to be enabled for some features to work correctly.

 By Melissa Kruse-Peeples, Education Coordinator

 For many Native American communities, three seeds - corn, beans, and squash represent the most important crops.
 When planted together, the Three Sisters, work together to help one another thrive and survive.
-Utilizing the corn, beans, and squash together in your garden draws upon centuries of Native American agricultural traditions and expertise.
+Utilizing corn, beans, and squash together in your garden draws upon centuries of Indigenous agricultural traditions and expertise.
 This post covers the benefits of three sisters planting and provides tips for when to plant, varieties that work well in planting together, and suggested layouts for your garden.

 Who are the three sisters?